 - Activities on the Runway at the Airport — Since the runway is only used for flights on Tuesday and Thursday mornings, this unfenced airstrip in Funafuti is available the rest of the time as a public park and for sporting events.
 Most of the action takes place late afternoon because of the heat and humidity the remainder of the day.
 It’s a great place to meet the locals, take a pleasant walk, or play volleyball, soccer or touch football.
-Just hanging out is a pleasant experience this time of day with the cool ocean breeze.
+Just hanging out is a pleasant experience with the cool ocean breeze this time of day.
 The Tuvalu House is right close by which is the residence of the Prime Minister, who is most open to an occasional visit and chat.

-- Shopping for Stamps — You can find sheets of beautiful and rare stamps which are issued for special occasions at the Tuvalu Post.
-Many of these are collectors’ items since you can find stamps depicting Charles and Diana’s royal wedding as well as those comme,orating the one hundred and fiftieth (150th) anniversary of the American Civil War.
+- Shopping for Stamps — You can find sheets of beautiful and rare stamps that are issued for special occasions at the Tuvalu Post.
+Many of these are collectors’ items since you can find stamps depicting Charles and Diana’s royal wedding as well as those commemorating the one hundred and fiftieth (150th) anniversary of the American Civil War.
 All items are for sale.

-- Motorbike around the Island — One of the fun things to do is to rent a motorbike, which costs about ten ($10) dollars per day, and ride around the main island.
-It’s a long thin island so you end up riding about six (6) miles or ten (10) kilometers in one direction, and then turn around and head back to the other end.
-Once you get to know a few locals they will probably invite you to jump on back of their bike for a free unscheduled tour.
+- Motorbike around the Island — One of the fun things to do is to rent a motorbike, which costs about ten ($10) dollars per day, and rides around the main island.
+It’s a long thin island so you ride about six (6) miles or ten (10) kilometers in one direction, and then turn around and head back to the other end.
+Once you get to know a few locals they will probably invite you to jump on the back of their bike for a free unscheduled tour.
 It’s a great way to see the area and get acquainted with the Tuvaluan lifestyle and culture.

 - Check out the other Islands — There are twenty (20) smaller islands in the Funafuti atoll.
 There is a protected lagoon and the Funafuti Conservation Area was established in 1999.
 It’s about a thirty (30) minute boat ride from the main island.
 Largely uninhabited, these islands are home to seabirds and endangered sea turtles.
 There are also plenty of coral, tropical fish, and manta rays.
 It’s a great day trip to take a picnic lunch and walk around these islands and even do a little snorkeling.

 - A little bit of Culture — Although located in Micronesia, the majority of Tuvaluans are Polynesian except on the island of Tui.
-Each area has their own distinctive songs such as “fatele” or dancing-song.
+Each area has its own distinctive songs such as “fatele” or dancing song.
 Practically every night you will find people gathered to dance either in their homes or at local venues around the island called “maneapa”; the runway near the airport terminal is one location, as well as at the family-owned guesthouse, Hotel Filamona.

 - Just Relax a Bit — This is one of the most popular activities on the island.
 These folks really know how to take it easy and relax.
 Instead of a “siesta”, they take what is called a “Pacific exercise”.
 You just stretch out on a mat or a fishing net hammock under a tree (be selective and don’t pick one with falling coconuts).
 This usually takes place right after lunch when it is too hot to be overly active.
 It will revive you and get you ready for some late afternoon activities, and dancing into the night.